acm-uiuc/til/_til/vim/scrolling-relative-to-the-cursor.md

+---
-# Scrolling Relative to the Cursor
+title: Scrolling Relative to the Cursor
+category: vim
+---

 If you hit `zt` while in normal mode, the window will be redrawn such that the line the cursor is positioned on is at the top of the window.
 Similarly,